dzelrahman/Faris_Portfolio/README.md

 * There are some statistic works and data cleaning process before feeding it into machine learning models, such as examining the collinearity of each variable and imputing the missing data using several method, such as logistic regression and median.
 * The preliminary model that is presented is using logistic regression, since the purpose is just to determine the most important variable toward the model.
 * There are several works to done such as creating the model to predict the probability of receiving vaccine and several other statistical examination in order to create the model as robust as possible.
-* This project is already written in [essay form] # [Project 1: Rice Field Predictor](https://github.com/dzelrahman/RiceFieldPredictor "Project Repo")
-* The objective is to determine rice field proportion and location that covers particular region in Indonesia, which in this project is Banyuwangi
-* Use object detection algorithm (Single Shot Multibox Detector) to achieve those objectives.
-* Use ArcGIS pro to label each object into four classes that constitutes satellite raster imagery
-* Use ArcGIS pro to augment and pre-process the image data to make it compatible for model fitting and training.
-* Use python module named `arcgis.learn` which is included in ArcGIS pro built in python module to build SSD model algorithm.
 * This project can be seen in nbviewer which I put the link here. [nbviewer](https://nbviewer.jupyter.org/github/dzelrahman/vaccine_receiver_predictor/blob/master/flu_shot_learning/new_attempt_data_exp.ipynb).
 The notebook is written in Bahasa Indonesia.